Plugin System

 Toolbar Buttons

 Toolbar button contributions add buttons to Daintree's main toolbar.
-Plugin buttons participate in the same overflow system as built-in buttons.
+Plugin buttons use the same overflow system as built-in buttons.
 Users can show or hide plugin buttons in Settings > Toolbar.
 The final button ID is namespaced as plugin.{pluginName}.{id}, so acme.my-plugin's open-viewer button registers as plugin.acme.my-plugin.open-viewer.

 | Field | Type | Required | Default | Description |